woximorks/api-ui/README.md

         - created and updated columns are self explanatory

 * Update Notes
-    - Agent page added,
-    - All image files updated to match casing of endpoints.
     -

 * To Do:
     - These are things that need to be addressed - a list of non critical issues that can be addressed in a single commit moving forward